Gene-Tangt/neuropsych_vlm_bench/README.md

 python run_all.py
 ```

-## Demo
+# Detailed Walkthrough Can be Found Here
-Demo the usage of the runner with OpenAI can be found in `demo_openai.ipynb`.
+Demo of the pipeline with OpenAI API can be found in `demo_openai.ipynb`.